rkalendar/TotalRepeats/README.md

 ## kmer=
-This is the minimum value for repeat sequence masking.
+This is the minimum value for repeat sequence masking (9-21).
 It can be as low as 9 for very short repeats, such as CRISPR repeats.
-However, a value of 19-21 is recommended for eukaryotic chromosomes.
-It is also possible to use values between 18 and 19 for short chromosomes.
+However, a value of 19 is recommended for eukaryotic chromosomes.
+It is also possible to use values of 18 for short chromosomes.
 ```
 java -jar -Xms16g -Xmx32g C:\TotalRepeats\dist\TotalRepeats.jar E:\Genomes\T2T-CHM13v2.0\ kmer=20
 ```